Dessie O'Hare: Kidnapping and second imprisonment

-He was sent to the maximum security Portlaoise Prison, where he was isolated by former IRA and INLA associates who accused him of bringing republicanism into disrepute.
-In December 1987, the INLA's political wing issued a statement disassociating themselves from the kidnapping and stating that O'Hare "is not a member of the INLA".
+He was sent to the maximum security Portlaoise Prison, where he was isolated by former Provisional IRA and INLA associates who accused him of bringing republicanism into disrepute.
+In December 1987, the INLA's political wing, the Irish Republican Socialist Party (IRSP), issued a statement disassociating themselves from the kidnapping and stating that O'Hare "is not a member of the INLA".
 In the early 1990s, he undertook a vow of silence and did not speak for six years.
 He also staged a dirty protest and re-joined the INLA wing of the prison in 1998, following the Good Friday Agreement.
 By 2001 he had become commander of the INLA inmates held there.

 Attempts at securing release

 In 2000 O'Hare requested a judicial review, stating that he should have been released under the terms of the 1998 Good Friday Agreement.
 On 6 April 2001 the High Court reserved judgement on the case pending information from the Department of Justice.
 On 8 December 2002, O'Hare was transferred to Castlerea Prison in preparation for his release, and a week later issued a statement that "[his] war was over".
-The Irish Republican Socialist Party (the political wing of the INLA) mounted a campaign for his release, stating, "Dessie's "crime", if 'crime' it was, was to be an active Republican."
+The IRSP mounted a campaign for his release, stating, "Dessie's "crime", if 'crime' it was, was to be an active Republican."

 O'Hare was first granted temporary release from prison in November 2003 when he attended a weekend long course on conflict resolution in Glencree, and he was granted further periods of temporary release in November 2004 and March 2005.
 In November 2005 he was returned to Portlaoise Prison after he was caught with a mobile phone and a bag of pills when returning to Castlerea from temporary release, which jeopardised his chance of release on licence.

 O'Hare launched a new High Court bid for being let out of prison in April 2006, and was granted extended temporary release.
 He returned to Northern Ireland, and was believed to be living in Newtownhamilton in South Armagh.
 The Police Service of Northern Ireland (PSNI) issued a statement that O'Hare will not be arrested on suspicion of involvement in up to 30 unsolved killings as the alleged offences predate the Good Friday Agreement.
 However, investigations have not been ruled out by the Historical Enquiries Team, which has been assigned to probe all unsolved killings during the Troubles.